geoffreyodari/hero-squad/README.md

 # Hero Squad
-An application to keep track different Squads their cause and their Heroes.
+An application to create Heroes and assign them to Squads to fight for different causes.

 Created by Geoffrey Odari.
 ## View demo